 - 2009:

 - In the 2009 World Baseball Classic, South Korea eliminates China with a 14 - 0 rout.
 Suk-min Yoon, Tae-hyon Chong and Chang-yong Lim combine on a two-hitter while walking none.
-Ki-hyuk Park and Bum-ho Lee each drive home 3 runs, while 11 different South Koreans cross home with runs.
+Ki-hyuk Park and Bum-ho Lee each drive home three runs, while 11 different South Koreans cross home with runs.

 - Cuba starts its tournament on the right foot by hitting a record six home runs in an 8 - 1 win over South Africa in Mexico City.
 Frederich Cepeda hits two of the dingers, while starting pitcher Norge Vera turns in a dominating performance on the mound against the weak-hitting South Africans.